-The desire to protect a beloved 1913 former Moose Lodge translated into this adaptive reuse of the 8,800-square-foot brick structure, part of the town’s A. Oscar Martin-designed streetscape.
-The project yielded two luxury flats featuring a bevy of modern touches but each with its own sense and sensibilities.
+The desire to protect and restore a beloved 1913 former Moose Lodge translated into this adaptive reuse of the 8,800-square-foot brick structure, part of Doylestown’s A. Oscar Martin-designed streetscape.
+The historic restoration project yielded two luxury flats featuring a bevy of modern touches but each with its own sense and sensibilities.

 If visitors entering the first floor condo missed the significance of a massive verdigris moose head looking west out of the upper façade of the two-story brick edifice, they’d have another chance to puzzle it out in the flat’s study.
 There, the original fireplace still sports a pair of moose-shaped tiles that were created by Henry Mercer’s Moravian Pottery & Tile Works for the men’s club more than 100 years ago.